 Winning against unknown drivers and holding the fastest lap record didn’t mean as much as achieving what James had put in my head.
 I wanted to show those members who complained that they would have zero excuses when I won.

 That’s the second lesson motorsports taught me.
 Even if you’re already the best at something, there’s always room for improvement.
 You have to consciously make a decision to ask others to mentor you and improve on a daily basis.
 This is the fastest way to improve.
 Don’t blame it on the kart, the engine, or the tires.
 Always look at you.
-Improving you, stays with you forever.
+Improving you stays with you forever.
 You can buy a new engine, but you can’t buy a new you.
+You can only improve what you have.

 Applying the lessons I learned in racing.